Karthik369270/husky-a300-isaac-sim/docs/WRITEUP.md

 that "580 or higher" is wrong; the RTX renderer wants the version NVIDIA actually tested.

-**Missing graphics libraries.** The CUDA base image ships no OpenGL or Vulkan runtime, so the MDL material system failed to load `libneuray.so`.
-Installing `libgl1`, `libegl1`, `libvulkan1` and the X11 support libraries fixed it — but installing `mesa-vulkan-drivers` alongside them made things worse, registering a software rasteriser that shadowed the NVIDIA ICD.
+**Vulkan device enumeration.** The CUDA base image ships no OpenGL or Vulkan runtime, so the MDL material system failed to load `libneuray.so` with `libGL.so.1: cannot open shared object file`.
+Installing `libgl1`, `libegl1`, `libvulkan1` and the X11 support libraries fixed that, but exposed a second
+problem: the container ran with `NVIDIA_DRIVER_CAPABILITIES=compute,utility`, so `/usr/share/vulkan/icd.d/` contained only Mesa ICDs — asahi, intel, nouveau, radeon, lvp — and no NVIDIA manifest.
+Vulkan therefore enumerated software rasterisers rather than the 4090.

+The NVIDIA libraries themselves were mounted (`libGLX_nvidia.so.0`, `libEGL_nvidia.so.0`, `libnvidia-glcore` were all present in `ldconfig -p`); only the ICD manifest that points Vulkan at them was missing.
+Writing `nvidia_icd.json` by hand with `"library_path": "libGLX_nvidia.so.0"`
+made `vulkaninfo` report the RTX 4090 correctly.
+Worth noting that installing `mesa-vulkan-drivers` is actively unhelpful here — it adds software rasterisers that compete with the device you want.

 **OmniGraph node path resolution.** Adding the camera nodes to the existing graph failed with `Failed to connect OnTick.outputs:tick ->